BhargavSawant/Silent-Space/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as per the terms of the license.

----

-Let me know if you would like me to include a sample screenshot section or contribute instructions.